shakey-ltd/tornado-periodic-task-heroku/README.md

     $ pip install -r requirements.txt
 ```

-You can run it locally now (remember to run Redis first):
+You can run it locally now (don't forget to start redis-server first):

 ```
     $ python run.py